Simmons, Embiid lead 76ers past Cavs in Butler’s return

+CLEVELAND — Jimmy Butler’s return brought out the best in his Philadelphia teammates.

-CLEVELAND — Ben Simmons had 22 points, 11 rebounds and 14 assists for his third triple-double of the season, Joel Embiid scored 24 points and the Philadelphia 76ers won in Jimmy Butler’s return, routing Cleveland Cavaliers 128-105 on Sunday.
+Ben Simmons had 22 points, 11 rebounds and 14 assists for his third triple-double of the season, Joel Embiid scored 24 points and the 76ers routed the Cleveland Cavaliers 128-105 on Sunday.

 Butler scored 19 points after missing two games — both losses — with a strained groin.